protect the planet

 From global warming to basic stewardship of the land, this list may appeal to teens who want to protect the Earth and their future.
 Just click below or in the navigate menu to the right.

 Our Task: Contribute to an international team of young adults who are trying to improve the future of Planet Earth.
 Our Task is looking for Arlington teens who want to participate in its Youth Earth Plan.
-There are opportunities to volunteer, work as an intern and complete Senior Experience projects.

 Boy Scouts of America: As a Scout, you can learn how to camp and hike without leaving a trace and how to take care of the land.
 You’ll study wildlife up close and learn about nature all around you.